alexcepoi/cake/README.rst

 Cake is a simple Python-based build program similar to Rake.

-It uses a simple yaml file (Cakefile) to load tasks from anywhere in the project.
+It uses a simple yaml file (Cakefile) to load tasks from your project.
+Cake can be called from anywhere in the project.
+Support for task descriptions and parameters.

 Requires